An in-depth speed comparison between all the most popular memory cards tested in the Samsung Galaxy S10 / S10+.

 Do You Need A1 or A2 Memory Cards

-Whether you need A1 or A2 memory cards really depend on how you plan on using your cards.
-Most phones today come with enough memory now to support the installation of any app you would ever need and the phone’s memory is usually dramatically faster than what you get from these micro SD cards.
-There are some exceptions with some devices like the Kindle, but for the most part, internal memory all around performs better.
+Whether you need A1 or A2 memory cards really depends on how you plan on using them.
+Most phones today come with enough memory to support the installation of any app you would ever need, and the phone’s memory is usually dramatically faster than what you get from these micro SD cards.
+There are some exceptions with some devices like the Kindle, but internal memory generally performs better.

-So you could install all your apps on your phone, then only send your photos and videos to your SD card which would eliminate the need of A1 or A2 micro SD memory cards since photos and videos only write sequentially.
+You could install all your apps on your phone and then send only your photos and videos to your SD card, which would eliminate the need for A1 or A2 micro SD memory cards since photos and videos only write sequentially.

 However, if you plan on running some apps off your memory card, or even if you do a lot of photo or video editing on your phone and your memory card is being used as some type of cache or external storage buffer to help with this process, then A1 or A2 cards can be helpful.